So, among the two, which one should you use? Let’s find out in this Kdenlive vs. Shotcut review.

 Ease of use

-Using Kdenlive is a little bit easier because many of the features are hidden in Shotcut.
-Also, it does not support some quick options, such as zooming in/out on the timeline using the bar edges.
+Using Kdenlive is easier because many features are hidden in Shotcut.
+Also, it does not support some quick options.

 Both come with workspaces.
 Kdenlive has editing, logging, audio, effects, and color workspaces.
-Editing is the main workspace, and the workspace option is right on the top.
+Editing is the main workspace, and the workspace option is on top.

-Shotcut, on the other hand, comes with editing, logging, FX, color, audio, and player workspaces.
+Shotcut comes with six: editing, logging, FX, color, audio, and player.

 Kdenlive vs. Shotcut: Editing tools